C4ptainCrunch/thesis/source/index.rst

    :style: custom

+..
+..
 Although captured stones
-contribute to a position’s final outcome, the best move from a position does not depend on them.
+.. contribute to a position’s final outcome, the best
+.. move from a position does not depend on them.
-We therefore consider the distribution of only uncaptured stones [romein2003] -> faux : need proof
+..
+We therefore consider the distribution of only
+.. uncaptured stones [romein2003] -> false : need proof